nucleic/enaml/docs/source/get_started/syntax.rst

   includes all elements that have a declared identifier.
 - Each expression has its local namespace that is the union of the block locals and the attribute namespace of the object to which the expression is bound.
-In otherwords `self` is implicit.
+In other words, `self` is implicit.
 However, a `self` exists in this local namespace in order to break naming conflicts between block locals and attribute names.
 To any C++ or Java developers, this will seem natural.